 If you choose to purchase worktops without any fabrication or finish, then you will need to apply the oil yourself before installation, and regularly thereafter.

 All worktops are supplied pre-sanded, but you may want to perform additional sanding to the worktop for a smooth 120 grit finish (read our ’How to Sand Solid Wood Worktops’ Nutshell Guide for more information).
-After sanding, fully clean the worktop using a damp cloth and allow it to dry before applying oil.

 We recommend using Rustins Danish Oil for all worktop oiling and aftercare.
 We advise applying at least two – three coats on the top and bottom of the worktop, 4 coats on the edges and up to 6 coats on the end grain.
 You will need to leave up to 8 hours between coats for the oil to be fully absorbed into the surface.